 Although it is still unclear why it works, ketogenic diets can help 50-60 percent of epilepsy patients reduce the frequency of their seizures by about half.
 A small number of patients see their seizures almost entirely disappear when using a ketogenic diet.

 We recommend this treatment only for children who have not responded well to at least two medications.
 Ketogenic diets seem to work best for children with certain types of seizure disorders, such as Lennox-Gastaut syndrome.
+You and your child will also work alongside our pediatric dietitian team to maintain a healthy diet.

 Types of Ketogenic Diets